BentoGambin/FaithForge-64x/.github/README.md

   - Chocapic13                    [ https://www.curseforge.com/minecraft/customization/chocapic13-shaders ]
   - Complementary                 [ https://www.curseforge.com/minecraft/customization/complementary-shaders ]

-This pack has some content from and based of https://faithful.team 's Faithful 32 Resource pack, go give them some support!
+This pack has some content from and based off of https://faithful.team 's Faithful 32 Resource pack, go give them some support!
 Please don't re-release it and feel more than welcome to send screenshots at my shaderlabs channel! https://discord.gg/Znv6AhbQ